 One of the components of a successful sustainability unconference is the speaker sessions.
 Any registrant at a sustainability unconference can offer to lead a session on a topic of their choosing.
 There are three types of sessions:

 - A talk.
-This is a session led by one speaker, potentially who brings slides, before opening to Q&A (or allowing Q&A throughout–it’s up to the speaker).
+This is a session led by a dedicated speaker (or speakers, if two people want to co-present some information), potentially with slides or other visuals, before opening to Q&A (or allowing Q&A throughout–it’s up to the speaker).
 See an example here.

 Whichever of the above, people at the unconference nominate a topic and a type of session, and then everyone at the Unconference votes.
 The session ideas that get the most votes during the agenda building time at the beginning of the unconference will be awarded speaking slots.
 Simple as that.

 Other things to keep in mind about sessions at an Unconference:

 - Speakers can bring slides or other visual aids to the unconference in the hopes of speaking, they can do some talking and some illustrating on a whiteboard, or they can simply talk story with the audience in a more informal style.

 - Participants are encouraged to get the most out of their Unconference–if they go to a session and it wasn’t quite what they wanted, they are encouraged to leave the session and go to another.